Skip to navigation Skip to content

 If a phone number has been found, try to contact the customer, see Table 3.

 Note: ATO addresses over 6 months old require second source verification.
 The same address on multiple ATO systems does not constitute second source verification.
 An ATO address over 6 months old must be verified from a source other than another ATO system.
-When processing a New ATO address intray ensure it is a valid address.
-If it is a postal address that is available, check ICP to ensure it is not a tax agent's address.
+When processing a New ATO address intray make sure it is a valid address.
+If it is a postal address that is available, check ICP to make sure it is not a tax agent's address.
 When in doubt check the tax return itself for the latest address.
 Note: New ATO address intrays will often generate when a person lodges their tax return.
 Therefore, do not assume that this is the customer’s current address since they may have actually updated their address with ATO over 6 months ago; that is, the address may not have changed since they last lodged.

 Customers who have no fixed address may use the Centrelink office address.
 Only use a valid address.